abonillabeeche/cf-intro/README.md

-#Introduction to CF - SUSE Cloud Application Platform
+## Introduction to CF - SUSE Cloud Application Platform

 ## Session @ SUSECon 19

-Note: Replace 'X' with your student number
+-> Note: Replace 'X' with your student number <-

-Fetch work container (ONLY necessary if using your own system)
+Fetch work container (*ONLY* necessary if using your own system)

     $ systemctl start docker

     $ docker pull abonilla/cf-cli

     $ docker run -ti abonilla/cf-cli

 Login to the client System